 It’s hard for me to overlook the lack of substance in these films however stylish the chase sequences may be.
 A few cool scenes here and there like the tank-chase in 6 and the favela-shootout in Five are neat, but numerous set-pieces like the endless runway at the end of 6, the train heist at the beginning of Five, and most every action-sequence from films 1-4 oscillate between silly and ridiculous; and by ridiculous, I don’t mean ridiculously awesome or over-the-top, I mean fake and cartoonish and dumb.
 Not exactly cream-of-the-crop, action-wise, if you ask me.

 If we overlook the bad acting, cornball lines, and laughably thin plots from film to film and just focus on the action, which is the main defense of this series, I struggle to find things to laud or praise as “awesome.”
 Even ignoring foreign action-flicks like The Raid films (2011, 2014) or Snowpiercer (2014) or various other Asian thrillers, which feature everything from superior fistfights to shootouts to brilliant car-chases themselves, even if we just focus on Western English-language options, I can’t help but point out the plethora of better options.
-Sure the studio stuff in America has been pretty weak these past fifteen years, but there are numerous exceptions and great lower-budget stuff, such as:
+Sure the studio stuff in America has been rather weak these past fifteen years, but there are numerous exceptions and great lower-budget stuff, such as:

 - Casino Royale (2006)